Last updated: 12 June 2026

 Air quality is frequently disregarded yet it has a profound impact on how your home feels.
 Poor ventilation and high humidity levels can lead to unpleasant odours and discomfort.
 You might not notice this immediately, but over time, it can contribute to feelings of unease or even affect your health.
 Regular checks of your ventilation systems and the use of dehumidifiers can help restore a more pleasant environment.

-- Why Some Homes Feel Uncomfortable To Work In: What Happens When Space Lacks Functionality
+- Discover Why Homes Feel Dark: What Happens When Lighting Is Overlooked In Your Living Space

 People Also Ask…